cacophony-wj/LeS/BODYSLIDE.md

+## female Faces

+Creating a face is very time consuming so I have included many presets.
+Use your mouse to click the _Presets_ button in the upper right, choose _Load Preset_, and experiment with the options.
+Make sure your race matches the race of the preset (A - Altmer, Bo - Bosmer, Br - Breton, D - Dunmer, I - Imperial, N - Nord, O - Orsimer, R - Redguard).
+There are no presets for Argonians and Khajiits for some reason.
+I made two male presets, a mage and a warrior, with an (M) after the name.

 ##  Female Bodies And Outfits

 I'm guessing you came here to appreciate the female form.
 This Modlist offers two options for that.

 ### "BodyGen4"

-The "Default" option is a series of procedurally generated body proportions for every person in the game based on their race.
-For example, elves will tend to be more petite, whereas orcs will tend to be more voluptuous.
-If you wish to use this option, download _BodyGen.Output.7z_ from [here](https://github.com/cacophony-wj/BS.for.LeS/) and extract it to your _LeS Directory/mods/BodySlide Output/_ folder.
+This is the standard option.
+It makes elves thin and orcs thick among other things.
+Every woman is a bit different.
+If you wish to use this option, download _BodyGen.Output.7z_ from [here](https://github.com/cacophony-wj/BS.for.LeS/releases/tag/0.1.G) and extract it to your _LeS Directory/mods/BodySlide Output/_ folder.
 When finished, it should contain a folder named _meshes_ with about a dozen other folders inside.
-These bodies and armors will look funky without BodyGen enabled, so you will have to follow the steps below if you don't wish to use that feature.
-Also, please note that this means your body will be an incredibly dull default CBBE body until customized via _3BBB Morphs_ in RaceMenu.
-You will have to do this every time you start a new game.
-In addition, body morphs are not as responsive with _BodyGen_ enabled.
-If you don't see a change, give it a second or two.
-Finally, not all of the _3BBB Morphs_ do something, or at least that I can determine.
-You'll just have to deal with this.
+These bodies and armors will look funky without BodyGen enabled.
+Your body will start plain and randomly change all the time unless you edit all your proportions by hand under _3BBB Morphs_.

 ### "3BBB HangEmHigh"

-If you want to use a static body based around NPC weight values instead of RaceMenu morphs, download _3BBB.Output.7z_ from the link above and disable _BodyGen4_ in the left pane of MO2.
-One advantage to this is you get a supermodel style thin or thicc body just by sliding the weight slider around.
-Also, this body responds well to in-game live morphing features like boob growth from _Cursed Loot_ or belly growth from ... certain other things.
-Please enjoy this preset if you can, I worked hard on it, but I realize everyone has their own taste.
+If you want to use a non-random body based on how thin or thick the game designers meant people to be, download _3BBB.Output.7z_ from [here](https://github.com/cacophony-wj/BS.for.LeS/releases/tag/0.1.B) and **disable _BodyGen4_ in the left pane of MO2**.
+This process is much easier, just adjust "body size" in RaceMenu to change between thin and thick, instead of manually changing several dozen sliders.

 ### Running BodySlide